 When it comes to naming the best, 2013 didn’t have anything quite as scary as recent years’ winners: Paul Williams’ face-plant courtesy of Sergio Martinez; Fernando Montiel on his back, climbing an invisible ladder after a left hook from Nonito Donaire; or Juan Manuel Marquez’s punch that left Manny Pacquiao unconscious for so long that trainer Freddie Roach later admitted he’d wondered, “Is he dead?”
 All were selected by an overwhelming percentage of readers.

 This past year’s KOs, though, had both high drama and significance, and in the end it came down to two main choices.

 Sergey Kovalev took Ismayl Sillakh out with a right hand that might as well have been a mule — not just a mule-kick but an entire mule.
 That second-round demolition was picked by 7 percent of readers.
-Gennady Golovkin's third-round knockout of Nobuhiro Ishida, a man who had produced an award contender of his own in 2011 with his upset first-round annihilation of James Kirkland, was selected by 8.7 percent of those polled.
+Gennady Golovkin’s third-round knockout of Nobuhiro Ishida, a man who had produced an award contender of his own in 2011 with his upset first-round annihilation of James Kirkland, was selected by 8.7 percent of those polled.
 Both Kovalev and Golovkin added extra spice by sending their victims through the ropes, but then again neither surprised anyone.